 Eucalyptus oil is a versatile essential oil that has been used for several medicinal, health, and wellness purposes for centuries.
-Eucalyptus essential oil is derived from the fast-growing Eucalyptus tree.
+This essential oil is derived from the fast-growing Eucalyptus tree.
 Most of the Eucalyptus tree species are native to Australia.
-The first known documented distillation of Eucalyptus essential oil had occurred in the 18th century.
-In 1788, Surgeon-General John White, on the First Fleet, had distilled a small amount of oil from Eucalyptus piperita species.
+The first known documented distillation had occurred in the 18th century.
+In 1788, Surgeon-General John White, on the First Fleet, had distilled a small amount of oil from it's piperita species.
 He also had sent it to England to test its capability.
 When it was tested in England, it was reported to be more effective than England’s peppermint oil.
 Surgeon White named this species as Sydney's peppermint because it shared a close resemblance to Mentha piperita.
 However, Eucalyptus oil had not been exploited commercially until the 19th century.

 In present times, Eucalyptus tree cultivation has been spread all over the world, including India, China, Brazil, and Europe.
-There are 700 varieties of Eucalyptus trees; almost 500 of them are fit for the extraction of essential oil.
-However, Eucalyptus essential oil is mostly extracted from Eucalyptus globulus species, famously known as "Blue Gum.”Almost all varieties of Eucalyptus trees have a crisp, fresh, and camphoraceous scent.
+There are 700 varieties and almost 500 of them are fit for the extraction of essential oil.
+However, Eucalyptus essential oil is mostly extracted from it's globulus species, famously known as "Blue Gum.”Almost all varieties of Eucalyptus trees have a crisp, fresh, and camphoraceous scent.

-For extraction of Eucalyptus essential oil, the leaves of the Eucalyptus tree are first dried.
+For it's extraction, the leaves of the Eucalyptus tree are first dried.
 Then the leaves are manually crushed with wooden mortar and pestleinto powder form.
 The powdered leaves are then added into the distillation apparatus with water for steam distillation at 100°C temperature.
 The water vapors formed during the heating process carry vaporized compounds to the condensation flask.
 In the condensation process, the vaporized compounds cool down, allowing water and oil to separate.

 For centuries, people all around the world have used Eucalyptus essential oil as traditional and natural medicine.
 It naturally contains antiseptic, anti-microbial, analgesic, and anti-bacterial properties in its chemical composition.
 It is known to be helpful in soothing skin infections, itchiness, and supporting wound-healing.
 Eucalyptus essential oil has antioxidant attributes that help cleanse the scalp and fight dandruff.
 It also helps moisturize and nourish the scalp.Moreover, it is a staple ingredient in perfumes and cosmeticsdue to its fresh and clean fragrance.
 In addition to that, its anti-bacterial and cleansing potential has contributed to its utilization in the preparation of dental and personal hygiene products.